DanielGoncalves666/Kirchner-Model/readme.md

 --step options define the range and increment step for that constant.
 Finally, if three or fewer constants are provided, the program will use default values for the remaining constants.

+Traversable obstacles only work with the adapted Varas pr Alizadeh static floor fields.

 The --ignore-self-trace option is currently implemented for use with a velocity density field.
 Adapting this functionality for a particle density field has not